Coby White NBA Preview vs. the Magic

 Magic 2022-23 Defensive Insights

-- Defensively, the Magic gave up 114 points per game last season, 15th in the NBA.
+- Defensively, the Magic conceded 114 points per contest last year, 15th in the league.

-- In terms of rebounds, the Magic were seventh in the league last season, conceding 42 per game.
+- In terms of rebounds, the Magic were seventh in the NBA last year, giving up 42 per game.

-- The Magic were the 19th-ranked team in the league in assists conceded per game last year, at 25.9.
+- Looking at assists, the Magic were 19th in the NBA defensively last season, conceding 25.9 per game.

-- Looking at three-point defense, the Magic were 25th in the NBA last year, conceding 13 makes per contest.
+- On defense, the Magic allowed 13 made three-pointers per game last season, 25th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!